evelina-dorofejeva/portfolio/README.md

-# Data Analytics Projects – Power BI, SQL, Python
+# Data Analytics Projects

-This repository contains selected **data analytics and business intelligence projects** focused on data exploration, modelling, and visualisation.
+This repository contains practical data analytics and business intelligence projects focused on exploring data, building structured models, and delivering clear analytical insights.

-The projects demonstrate practical use of analytical tools to transform raw data into structured insights and decision-support dashboards.
+The work demonstrates applied use of Power BI, SQL, and Python in solving real-world analytical tasks.

 ---